- How can we restore a CJE environment when it is in a bad state?

 Before starting the

-Cluster Recover procedure, you have to move all your workers to the same region because it is not possible to restore a cluster in multiple regions, to make it you have to modified your workers configuration in
+Cluster Recover procedure, you have to move all your workers to the same region because it is not possible to restore a cluster in multiple regions.
+To complete this step, you have to modified your workers configuration in

-If the re-initialized fails, we can try to recover the cluster with the operation
+If the re-initialized CJE cluster remains unhealthy, we can try to recover the cluster with the operation